Tree Planting Rebates

 Upon completion and passing of the course, City staff will email you to follow up on next steps.
 Do not buy or plant your tree yet.

-Trees must be selected from the Washington Department of Ecology Stormwater Tree List.
-City of Kirkland staff may approve other trees not on this list on a case by case basis.
+City of Kirkland staff may approve other trees/varieties not on this list on a case by case basis.
 Trees must have a minimum mature height of 15 feet and a mature canopy width of at least 10 feet to potentially qualify.
-If a tree you are interested in planting is not on the list, you must receive approval from City of Kirkland staff (email below) prior to purchasing plants.
+If a tree you are interested in planting is not on the list, you must receive approval from City of Kirkland staff prior to purchasing plants.

-Note: You will not receive rebates if you choose a tree not on these lists.
+You will not receive rebates if you choose a tree not on the list without approval first.
 If you have questions about your tree selection, please email email@example.com prior to purchasing.

 Be sure to always call 811 at least 48 hours prior to planting to locate buried utilities.
 Follow the City of Kirkland's Tree Planting Guide(PDF, 8MB) when you plan.